janschzz/Clustering-Approach-to-CPA-Thesis/README.md

 # A Clustering Approach to Column Type Annotation: Effects of Pre-Clustering

-This repository contains the source code and supplementary materials related to my thesis, titled "A Clustering Approach to Column Type Annotation: Effects of Pre-Clustering."
+This repository contains the source code and supplementary materials related to my thesis, titled "A Clustering Approach to Column Type Annotation: Effects of Pre-Clustering".
 The repository consists of two key files detailed below.

 ## Files Overview